 SQL Books that you need

 SQL is the ultimate tool to analyze millions of rows of data.
 Learning some SQL techniques can boost your data analysis ability hugely.
-This book is one of the best in SQL category in Amazon.
+This book is one of the best in the SQL category on Amazon.

 - SQL in 10 Minutes, Sams Teach Yourself (4th Edition) by Ben Forta

 So, this is a complete list of data analysis books that you can use or buy.
-If you’ve any other important book, please let me know and I will update this list.
+If you’ve any other important books, please let me know and I will update this list.